a-luna/svelte-mono/src/lib/content/blog/csharp-tpl-socket-methods.md

 }
 ```

-Note that this method requires a timeout value.
-The timeout behavior is achieved through use of Task.WhenAny.
+Note that this method requires a `timeoutMs` value.
+The timeout behavior is achieved through use of `Task.WhenAny`.
 Since the same timeout behavior has been applied to all of the socket methods (where appropriate) let's take a closer look at how this is done:

 ```csharp
 if (connectTask == await Task.WhenAny(connectTask, Task.Delay(timeoutMs)).ConfigureAwait(false))